 - Acute Kidney Injury

-Further, a recent medical study shows that the longer the period of use of pills like Prevacid, Prilosec, and Nexium, the greater the risk of developing these serious kidney or renal conditions.
+Further, a medical study showed that the longer the period of time one uses heartburn drugs or acid reflux pills like Prevacid, Prilosec, and Nexium, the greater is their risk of developing these serious kidney or renal condition side effects.

-These acid reflux and heart burn medications are available by prescription and over-the-counter (OTC) from various pharmaceutical companies.
-For example:
+These acid reflux and heartburn medications are available by prescription and over-the-counter (OTC) from various pharmaceutical companies.

 We are currently investigating possible drug injury lawsuits against the responsible pharmaceutical companies for people who have developed any of the kidney-related medical problems listed above.
 These lawsuits are not limited to Nexium, Prilosec, and Prevacid.